SuneelFreimuth/summer-sketches/README.md

 p5 server
 ```
 You will be able to flip through the sketches by clicking the star at the top left.

+Alternatively, serve the `sketches/` directory with your server of choice.